I go by Meg for short and I support

 ^ Yes, read that again!
 When I was first trained in crisis intervention, I was trained by paramedics who taught me that you never run on the scene of any accident - you walk - because if you run 1) you are more likely to miss important details and information 2) it is harder to work at peak effectiveness when ramped up.

 I experienced this principle in action and learned it's importance.
-I now believe slowing down to speed up is one of the most critical skills needed in systems-change work today.
+I believe slowing down to be with the discomfort present in uncertainty is one of the most useful skills in systems-change work today.